drudgesentinel/ec2-rhel-spinup/README.md

 `dnf` is very slow, so completion of the bootstrap script can take a long time after the instance itself is created.
 I have configured the user data to print to the system log, you can view results at `/var/log/user-data.log`

-You'll need to supply the os and keypair at minimum:
-`terraform apply -var="os=suse" -var="keypair=my-keypair"`

-You should specify your .pem file and your local config in order to configure the remote instance.
+You will need to specify your .pem file and your local config in order to configure the remote instance.
 For example:

 ```
 $ terraform apply -var="gremlin_config_path=~/gremlin-config/gremlin-support/config.yaml" -var="keypair_path=~/creds/gremlin-support-keypair.pem"